The Important Role of Pharmacy Professionals in Supporting Patients

-- creating an opioid practice tool as a hub for relevant resources,
+- Creation of an Opioid Practice Tool as a hub for relevant resources

-- educating pharmacy professionals of their obligations related to opioid and narcotic security (e.g. Patch for Patch program),
+- Education of pharmacy professionals on their obligations related to opioid security

-- encouraging interprofessional collaboration between prescribers and dispensers.
+- Encouragement of interprofessional collaboration between prescribers and pharmacy professionals

 A Comprehensive Opioid Strategy

-The strategy, which was developed by the Opioid Task Force, addresses relevant areas of practice, and considers the health and social factors that are related to opioid abuse and misuse.
-The full strategy was approved by College Council at their September 2017 meeting.
+In 2017, the College published an Opioid Strategy for Pharmacy.
+The strategy, which was developed by the Opioid Task Force, addresses relevant areas of practice, and considers the health and social factors that are related to problematic opioid use.
+The full strategy was approved by College Board (Council) at its September 2017 meeting.

 This strategy supports the College in meeting its mandate to serve and protect the public’s interest by: